soto-project/soto/README.md

 AWS SDK for the Swift programming language.

 ## ⚠️ A Work In Progress
-aws-sdk-swift is currently under developing.
-This may have serisous bugs and not so much tested, So do not use in production.
+aws-sdk-swift is currently pretty experimental and not well tested.
+So Don't use this in production.

 ## Documentation

-Visit the aws-sdk-swift [documentation]() for instructions and browsing api references.
+Visit the aws-sdk-swift [documentation](http://htmlpreview.github.io/?https://github.com/noppoMan/aws-sdk-swift-doc/blob/master/docs/index.html) for instructions and browsing api references.

 ## Installation